moorepants/me41055/content/pages/syllabus.rst

    discussed and suggested what to do and made the necessary sketches.
 For problem 5, we struggled with the problem and our classmate Rutger Hauer helped talk us through the errors we were making.
 With Rutger's explanation we then typed up the solution the solution together.
+We used ChatGPT to find a coding error in problem 5.
 2. All solutions were our original work, except for problem 2 and 5.
 For problem 2 we found an example on Stackoverflow that was similar.
 We copied the Stackoverflow code and then reworked it to solve Problem 2.
 Here is the